Robust recoverable and two-stage selection problems: Robust recoverable selection

-\begin{thm} If $K$ is a part of input and $k>0$, then \textsc{Recoverable Selection} with scenario set~$\mathcal{U}^{D}$ is strongly NP-hard and not at all approximable unless P=NP. \end{thm} \begin{proof} Consider an instance of the strongly NP-complete \textsc{3-SAT} problem~\cite{GJ79}, in which we are given a set of boolean variables $x_1,\dots,x_n$ and a collection of clauses ${A}_1,\dots A_m$, where each clause is disjunction of exactly three literals (variables or their negations).
+\begin{thm} If $K$ is a part of input and $k>0$, then \textsc{Recoverable Selection} with scenario set~$\mathcal{U}^{D}$ is strongly NP-hard and not at all approximable unless P=NP. \end{thm} \begin{proof} The reduction is similar to that in~\cite{KZ09a}.
+Consider an instance of the strongly NP-complete \textsc{E3-SAT} problem~\cite{GJ79}, in which we are given a set of boolean variables $x_1,\dots,x_n$ and a collection of clauses ${A}_1,\dots A_m$, where each clause is disjunction of exactly three literals (variables or their negations).
 We ask if there is a truth assignment to the variables which satisfies all the clauses.
 We now construct the corresponding instance of the \textsc{Recoverable Selection} problem as follows.
 We associate with each clause $A_i=(l_1^i\vee l_2^i \vee l_3^i)$ three items $e_1^i$, $e_2^i$, $e_3^i$ corresponding to three literals in $A_i$.
 We also create one recovery item~$r$.
 This gives us the item set $E$, such that $|E|=3m+1$.
 The first-stage cost of the recovery item~$r$ is set to~$n$ and the first-stage costs of the remaining items are set to zero.
 The scenario set $\mathcal{U}^{D}$ is formed as follows.
 For each pair of items $e_u^s$ and $e_w^t$, that corresponds to contradictory literals $l_u^s$ and $l_w^t$, i.e. $l_u^s=\overline{l}_w^t$, we create scenario $S$ such that under this scenario the costs of $e_u^s$ and $e_w^t$ are set to~1 and the costs of all the remaining items are set to~0.
 For each clause $A_i$, $i\in [m]$, we form scenario in which the costs of $e_1^i$, $e_2^i$, $e_3^i$ are set to~1 and the rest of items have zero costs.
 We complete the reduction by setting $p=m$ and $k=1$.
 An example of the reduction is shown in Table~\ref{tabrsku}.
+We will show that the answer to \textsc{E3-SAT} is yes if and only if $opt_2=0$ in the corresponding \textsc{Recoverable Selection} problem.